mattyHerzig/ChatBuzz/README.md

 (There exists a similar, widespread OBS Plugin concept of the "Combo".
 However, this is differentiated from a "Repeat", in that it checks when consecutive messages are identical, whereas, for a Repeat, I used a time duration which ignores whether or not a message is consecutive.)

 I appreciate any and all feedback!
 Have you encountered any issues?
 Do you want new features e.g. emote-only mode, different font options?
-Any reccomendations?
+Any recommendations?
 Etc. Thanks for reading!

 ### Learnings
 - TypeScript (& JavaScript)